AlexMeinke/Provable-OOD-Detection/README.md

 <p align="center"><img src="teaser.png" width="600"></p>

-This repo contains the code that accompanies the paper [Provably Robust Detection of Out-of-distribution Data (almost) for free](https://arxiv.org/abs/2106.04260).
+This repo contains the code that accompanies our NeurIPS 2022 paper [Provably Robust Detection of Out-of-distribution Data (almost) for free](https://arxiv.org/abs/2106.04260).
 We give both local as well as global guarantees that a classifier makes low-confidence predictions on out-of-distribution data.
 And here's the kicker: you can get these guarantees without loosing performance on either classification or clean OOD performance.
 We do this by splitting the work between a provable binary discriminator between in- and out-distribution and an off-the-shelf classifier.

 ## Configuration
 Install requirements (honestly, they are likely pretty overkill).